 - enable: Enable (yes) or disable (no) exported CDR cleanup. - max_age_days: Gives the expiration time of the exported CDR files in days.
 There is a general value which may be overridden by a local value provided at a specific path.
-The local value is valid for the particular path only. - · paths: an array of path definitions remove_empty_directories: Enable (yes) or disable (no) removing empty directories if those are found in the given path max_age_days: the local expiration time value for files in the particular path
+The local value is valid for the particular path only. - · paths: an array of path definitions path: a path where CDR files are to be found and deleted; this may contain wildcard characters wildcard: Enable (yes) or disable (no) using wildcards in the path remove_empty_directories: Enable (yes) or disable (no) removing empty directories if those are found in the given path max_age_days: the local expiration time value for files in the particular path